 Kullu, a beautiful hill station in Himachal Pradesh at an height of 1220 meters was onceknwon as Kulanthpitha- “the end of the habitable world”.
 Beyond rose the forbidding heights of the Greater Himalayas, and by the banks of the shining river Beas, lay the fabled ‘Silver Valley’.

-The ‘Silver Valley’ has nature’s treasures that lie carelessly scatteres as flowers on the high meadows.
+The ‘Silver Valley’ has nature’s treasures that lie carelessly scattered as flowers on the high meadows.
 This wealth nestles by every tree in the splendid forests, it bursts forth in the blooms and in the fruit of every orchard.
-Here are riches which cannot be measured and echo doen the ages with the words of every myth and ancient legand- and glow in the warm smiles of its gentle people.
+Here are riches which cannot be measured and echo the ages with the words of every myth and ancient legend- and glow in the warm smiles of its gentle people.
 There is pleasure in every step you take in these enchanted valleys and in every gurgle you here in the clear mountain streams.

 In winter, the temperature gets quite low when heavy woolens are required.
 It is pleasant in summer and cottons are recommended.

 By Road : Kullu is connected by road and is 530 km from Delhi via Mandi.
 It is 240 km from Shimla.
 From Delhi and from Shimla, luxury buses fly to Kullu.